Star of the Month: Dorothy Dandridge

 The virginal Dorothy would marry Harold Nicholas at age nineteen on September 6, 1942.
 For the duration of the marriage, Dorothy would put burgeoning her career on hold.

-It would prove an difficult union, and Dorothy would suspect that Harold began cheating on her just days after the wedding.
+It proved a difficult union, and Dorothy would suspect that Harold began cheating on her just days after the wedding.
 As Dorothy would share in her autobiography [aff. link],

 “I liked marriage, home life, cooking.
 My mother had taught me to be a good cook, and I tried holding his [Harold’s] interest with good meals.
 That didn’t keep him from philandering.
 To complicate it, he was in many ways very good to me.
 He was a good provider…I didn’t want for any comforts…What do you do with a man who is good to you materially, kind, charming—and kind and charming at the same time to other women?
 I liked him yet I hated him for what he was doing.”